udayuv/ui5_app/README.md

 - In the init function we instantiate our data model and the i18n model like we did before in the app controller.
 - Be aware that the models are set directly on the component and not on the root view of the component.
 - However, as nested controls automatically inherit the models from their parent controls, the models are available on the view as well.

+For example: `Component.js` is at app level
+   - If Json model is defined in it, then it will directly get loaded when the app starts and will be available across the application level
+   - If we define model inside any of the controller then it will be available only in that particular framework.

 `webapp/controller/App.controller.js`